 BUSINESS WRITER, COLUMNIST & AUTHOR

-Adele Ferguson is a multi-award winning senior business writer and columnist for leading Fairfax newspapers, The Age, The Sydney Morning Herald and the Australian Financial Review.
-She is a regular guest reporter on ABC's Four Corners and she is the author of the best selling unauthorised biography on Gina Rinehart, the richest woman in Australia.
+Adele Ferguson is a multi-award winning senior business writer and columnist for leading newspapers, The Age, The Sydney Morning Herald and the Australian Financial Review.
+She is a regular guest reporter on ABC's Four Corners and ABC 7:30.
+She is the author of the best selling unauthorised biography on Gina Rinehart, the richest woman in Australia.
 With more than 20 years in journalism, Adele carries a reputation as one of Australia’s most awarded journalists.

 Her investigations go behind corporate spin and expose corporate wrongdoing.
 She is a strong advocate for improving whistleblower protections and giving vulnerable people a voice.